slimbootloader/documentation/source/developer-guides/configuration.rst

 * Change any existing settings, and save it to DLT file with Configuration Editor Tool.
 * Load values from an existing binary file, and then save the changes as DLT file.
-* Update existing DLT file with other text editor.

 A project may include multiple DLT files to handle multiple boards and are included in the project's BoardConfig.py file as below. self._CFGDATA_EXT_FILE    = ['CfgData_Ext_Def.dlt', 'CfgData_Ext_Gpmrb.dlt']